tales-aparecida/linux/Documentation/dev-tools/kunit/start.rst

 The tests will pass or fail.

 .. note ::
-   Because it is building a lot of sources for the first time, the ``Building KUnit Kernel`` may take a while.
+   Because it is building a lot of sources for the first time, the ``Building KUnit Kernel`` step may take a while.

 For detailed information on this wrapper, see:
 Documentation/dev-tools/kunit/run_wrapper.rst.